I don’t know much about him except that he lived in Muirend Street. Kilbirnie. He became quite well known.

 In Scottish terminology, a “Bing” refers to a large pile or heap of waste material, especially the waste rock and debris piled up in the process of mining, such as coal mining.
 These Bings are remnants of the industrial era, particularly in Scotland’s coal mining regions, where they were created from the spoil that was brought to the surface during the mining process.
 Over time, some of these Bings have become landmarks or have been reclaimed for various uses, while others still dominate parts of the Scottish landscape.

-Continue reading “The Bing, Fudstone, Kilbirnie (a poem)”Here is a picture of my Great Grandmother, Catherine Greenan.
+Here is a another picture of my Great Grandmother, Catherine Greenan Loughran (also pictured above).
 She lived in Kilwinning and had a really huge family with my Great Grandfather John Loughran.
-I have a number of photos of her and older members of the family if anyone wants to see them.
 They were intertwined with the Gartland family, another local family around North Ayrshire.
-Her daughter Mary married my Grandfather Andrew.
+Her daughter Mary married my Grandfather Andrew McTaggart.

 She was well known locally as a ballroom dancer, the Barrfield Pavilion, Largs, was one of her places.
 They used to chalk the heels of her shoes.

-She died in Ireland in the late 1920s/1930s, where she spent a lot of her time with John’s family and is buried in St Mary’s Churchyard, Dunamore, nr Cookstown, Co.
+She died in Ireland in the late 1920s/1930s, where she spent a lot of her time with John’s family and is buried in St Mary’s Churchyard, Dunnamore, nr Cookstown, Co.
 Tyrone, in an unmarked grave along with older members of John’s family.
 John was also taken back from Dalry and interred there when he died.

 In this picture she is wearing the infamous sealskin coat which everyone fought over when she died.
 I believe it went to Anna Mariah Campbell, from Kilmarnock.